mohan67nv/mohan67nv/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently looking for full time job
+- 🔭 I’m currently working as a Data Scientist and Head of Edge AI
 - 🌱 I’m currently learning Google Cloud Docker,Kubernetes.
 - 👯 I’m looking to collaborate on ..
 Any project
-- 🤔 I’m looking for help with Federated Learning on Healthcare application
+- 🤔 I’m looking for help with Federated Learning on Healthcare and Energy sector application
 - 💬 Ask me about ...What Ever
 - 📫 How to reach me: ...mohanan.venkatesha@gmail.com
 - 😄 Pronouns: ...He
-- 🕵️‍♂️Serching for Full-time data Science/ML Job
+- 🕵️‍♂️Serching for data Science/ML Projects
 - ⚡ Fun fact: ...Coder Never Sleeps
 -->